Snaacky/thewiki/README.md

 ### Installation

 1. Install [retypeapp](https://www.npmjs.com/package/retypeapp).
-You can install it using npm, yarn, or the dotnet CLI.
+You can install it using npm or yarn.

     ```sh
     npm install retypeapp --global